CollectionBuilder/collectionbuilder-gh/pages/documentation.md

 ### Gather your digital items

-- Find some items you want to be in your collection!
+Find some items you want to be in your collection!
 Currently, CollectionBuilder supports filetypes jpg, pdf, mp3, and has the capacity to embed YouTube videos.
+Keep in mind all files should be sized to be downloaded over the web, so not too big, and the whole group should be 500MB max (hopefully smaller).

-- Drop your items into your repository's `objects` directory:
+When your objects are ready, upload them into your repository's `objects` directory:

 - Click on `objects`.
 In the top right corner, click on "Upload Files."
 Drag and drop your files or browse your computer for them.
 {% include figure.html img="docs/objects.png" alt="objects" width="75%" %}
 - When you're ready to commit your changes, add a message explaining what you did in the "Commit changes" box.
 Then click "Commit Changes."
 Your digital objects are now uploaded!

 {% include figure.html img="docs/objects-commit.png" alt="objects-commit" width="75%" %}